iMicknl/azure-genesys-audiohook/README.md

 ## Configure Genesys Cloud AudioHook
+23

-Once your web service is running, configure the AudioHook Monitor in Genesys Cloud to stream audio to your Azure deployment.
+Once your web service is running, set up the AudioHook Monitor in Genesys Cloud to stream audio to your Azure deployment.
+If you do not have access to a Genesys Cloud instance, you can skip this step and use the Genesys mock client for testing later.

 1. Follow the [Genesys configuration guide](https://help.mypurecloud.com/articles/configure-and-activate-audiohook-monitor-in-genesys-cloud/).